A Helpful Guide To Affordable Therapy Options

 3. Use school or workplace therapy benefits

 Depending on where you work, you may have an employee assistance program.
-Employee assistance programs may provide certain free mental health services, including mental health assessments, short-term counseling, referrals, and coaching services to employees.
+Employee assistance programs may provide certain free mental health services, including mental health assessments, short-term therapy, referrals, and coaching services to employees.
 Your company’s HR department can typically let you know whether an employee assistance program is available.

 4. Try group therapy or support groups